 Booleans are shortcuts for the user to modify the SELinux policy dynamically.
-The policy, secure_mode_policyload is one of these policies, which can deny root from changing SELinux running mode.
-By default, it is off.
+The policy, secure\mode\policyload is one of these policies, which can deny a root user from changing SELinux running mode.
+By default, it is Off.

 '''

 $ getsebool secure_mode_policyload

 secure_mode_policyload --> off

 '''